alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 Overall, the models score similar results in accuracy score.
 However, the Logistic Regression model that scores the highest in accuracy is 0.886.

-For future We would also consider hypertune and set hyperparameters in future approaches.
+For future we would also consider hypertune and set hyperparameters in future approaches.
+In addition, 21% of the dataset includes female readings and their diagnosis and ~19% of all cholesterol readings were 0.
+It would be interesting if adding more data for females and/or cholesterol would improve the accuracy for any of the models.